 - To reverse the color scheme, click More, and click Reverse color scheme.

-- PRIM To control how the legend for this layer is labeled, edit the Upper label and the Lower label.
+- To control how the legend for this layer is labeled, edit the Upper label and the Lower label settings.
 By default, they are the minimum and maximum values of the symbol field.

 - To show null values, click More, and click Show null values.
-Expand the Null values heading to specify the symbol and the legend label and legend description.
-If the attribute field used to define the unclassed color symbols includes null values, no symbol draws for those features unless you explicitly choose to draw them with a dedicated symbol.
+Expand the Null values heading to specify the symbol, the legend patch shape, and the legend Label and Description parameters.
+If the attribute field used to define the unclassed colors symbology includes null values, no symbol draws for those features unless you explicitly choose to draw them with a dedicated symbol.